jfversluis/FilePicker-Plugin-for-Xamarin-and-Windows/README.md

 and you forgot to add the NuGet package to the Android package.
 When using PackageReference this is not necessary anymore because the bait-and-switch assemblies of FilePicker are correctly resolved.

+**InvalidOperationException "Android permission READ_EXTERNAL_STORAGE is missing or was denied by user"**

+Starting from Android 6.0 (Marshmallow) permissions must be added to the AndroidManifest.xml (as before) but the permission must be requested and granted by the user at runtime as well.
+When the user denied the permission, don't call PickFile().
+Check out the sample project in the github repository for an example how to check for permission.

 ## Contributors
 * [jfversluis](https://github.com/jfversluis)